Eco-Friendly Grass Alternatives For A Low Maintenance Lawn

 Photo Credit: Mx.
 Granger / Wikimedia Commons / Public domain

 • Moss loves wet, low-fertility soils.
+Moss lawns are also well-suited for heavily shaded yards.
 Moss grows right on top of the ground and is an excellent no-mow option that can cover the entirety of your lawn.

 • Sedges come in many varieties and are famous for their easy-to-grow, low-maintenance, and grass-like appearance.
-They do well in both the sun and the shade.
+Sedges do well in both the sun and the shade.

 Native plants usually require little to no maintenance or fertilizer and are great options for no-mow or low-mow lawn strategies.
-To find out which plants and grasses are native to your region, check out the National Wildlife Federation.
+To find out which plants and grasses are native to your region, check out the National Wildlife Federation Plant Finder.

 Red fountain grass